ImplFerris/esp-book/src/quick-start.md

 esp-generate --chip esp32 blinky
 ```

-This will open a window asking you to select options.
-For now, select the option "Enables `defmt` and flashes using `probe-rs` instead of `espflash`." then save it.
+This will open a screen asking you to select options.
+For now, we dont need to select any options.
+Just save it by pressing "s" in the keyboard.

 Next, navigate to the project folder:
 ```sh